 - The settings will be adjusted based on the severity of your sleep apnea.

-It can take time to get used to using a CPAP device.
-The first few nights of CPAP therapy are often the hardest.
-You may not sleep well at the start of treatment.
+It can take time to get used to using the PAP setup.
+The first few nights are often the hardest and you may not sleep well.

-When using CPAP for the first time, you may have:
+When using the setup for the first time, you may have:

 - A feeling of being closed in (claustrophobia)

-- Chest muscle discomfort, which usually goes away after awhile
+- Chest muscle discomfort, which often goes away after awhile

 - Eye irritation